aanu28/My_Projects_Portfolio/README.md

-# 📊 Data Analytics Projects Repository
+# 📊 Data Analytics & Data Science Projects Repository

 Welcome to my GitHub portfolio!
-I’m **Anuradha**, a data analytics enthusiast with a strong foundation in data handling, analysis, and visualization.
+I’m **Anuradha**, a data analytics and data science enthusiast with a strong foundation in data handling, analysis, and visualization.
 This repository showcases a curated collection of data-driven projects that span the complete analytics lifecycle covering:
 - Data extraction and cleaning
 - Exploratory data analysis (EDA)
 - ETL and data modeling